jack-margeson/marg.es/content/_index.md

 <img id="imgAbout" src="jack.jpg" alt="Jack Margeson" width="250" style="float:left;padding-right:15px;" onclick="imgAboutClicked()">

 Hello!
 My name is Jack Margeson.
-I'm a student at the [University of Cincinnati](https://www.uc.edu/), concurrently working on my bachelor's and master's degrees in Computer Science through the ACCEND program.

-Currently, I'm a full time student in my final two semesters of school, with a graduation date in Spring 2025.

-I've been a Boy Scout all my life, and achieved the highest rank of Eagle Scout in Sept.
-2019.

-In my free time, I like to make all sorts of cool things, in all sorts of different mediums: glass-working, woodworking, metalworking, fabric-working, embroidery, 3D printing, hobby electronics, and more.
+I’m a computer scientist and engineer with a passion for problem solving and creating efficient solutions.
+I graduated from the [University of Cincinnati](https://www.uc.edu/) with my Master of Engineering in Computer Science and was honored to be selected as the Best Co-op Performer for my graduating class.

+Currently, I work at [Siemens Digital Industries Software](https://www.sw.siemens.com/en-US/) as a Software Engineer, helping develop the [NX CAD](https://plm.sw.siemens.com/en-US/nx/cad-online/) suite.

+Outside of tech, I’m a lifelong Eagle Scout (achieved 2019) and an obsessive maker.
+Whether it’s glassworking, metal fabrication, 3D printing, or hobby electronics, I’m always working on a new project.
+I believe the best solutions come from blending technical skill with hands-on creativity.

 As a maker, I serve as leadership for a local non-profit makerspace in Cincinnati called [Hive13](https://hive13.org/).
 You can check out my wiki page [here](https://wiki.hive13.org/view/User:Jackmargeson).

 # Site